nickblumenthal/pic_it/Readme.md

 - [X] Added underscore
 - [X] Added server method to create mongo game entry
 - [X] Added link for using the Mongo Shell with meteor (R&D)
+- [X] Game button creates a new round
 - [ ] Figure out how to detect a second user has connected
 - [ ] Implement canvas
 - [ ] Add front-end framework